dita4publishers/dita4publishers/README.md

 ### News

+**24 April 2016**: EPUB3 implementation essentially complete with the addition of font embedding and obfuscation.
 **7 Oct 2014**: EPUB3 implementation is under way.
 See the org.dita4publishers.epub project for details.

 ### Test on Travis-CI